-Having just reached our 15th birthday (can you believe our first shows were in Nov. of ’98?), Jobsite Theater has become a staple of Tampa Bay’s arts and entertainment scene.
-We’ve scored hit after hit with critics and theatergoers, consistently ranked high in area best of lists (including four Best Play and three Best Artistic Direction nods from Creative Loafing), served tens of thousands of patrons with our programs, given voice and opportunities to new and developing artists, and provide an artistic home to some of the best talent that this area has to offer.
-We’ve risen from humble beginnings at Ybor’s Silver Meteor Gallery to become the resident theater company of the Straz Center, one of the largest and most prestigious performing arts centers in the country.
+Beginning with our very first offerings at the Silver Meteor Galley in the fall of 1998, Jobsite Theater has grown into one of the most beloved and important organizations in Tampa Bay’s vibrant arts and entertainment scene.
+We’ve scored hit after hit with critics and theatergoers, consistently ranked high in area best of lists (including four Best Play and three Best Artistic Direction nods from Creative Loafing), served tens of thousands of patrons with our programs, given voice and opportunities to new and developing artists, and offer an artistic home to some of the best talent the region has to offer.
+We’ve risen from humble beginnings to become the resident theater company of the Straz Center, one of the largest and most prestigious performing arts centers in the country.
 We’ve taken two world premiere productions to New York.
-And, if you actually saw the minimal resources that we’ve done all of this on, I don’t think you’d believe your eyes.
-And we’re nowhere near done yet.
+We have a standing relationship with Israel Horovitz, one of the world’s most important playwrights and a living legend of the theater.
+If you actually saw the minimal resources that we’ve done all of this on, I don’t think you’d believe your eyes.

-We’re still pushing towards our goals that will give us permanency in Tampa Bay.
-We’re continuing to look for ways to ensure financial stability and to get all of workers earn the living wage they deserve.
+We’re still trying to take this company, and this area’s national profile, to the next level.
+We’re looking for ways to ensure our long-term financial health and stability and to pay all of our artists the living wage they deserve.
 We can’t do this alone.
-We can’t do it with just ticket sales, unless we were to turn our back on our belief that quality theater should be affordable and accessible for all.
-We need the support of our entire community – individuals and businesses – in order to realize our potential.
+We need the support of our entire community – individuals and businesses – to reach our goals.

 Every penny made from ticket sales goes to pay for often expensive royalties on the plays we work hard to bring you, rising costs for production materials, advertising to increase our audience attendance and stipends to pay our artists a fraction of what they are actually worth.
 We do this while offering tickets below the regional average.